dustinpfister/blog_posts/_posts/phaser-input-keyboard-cursorkeys.md

 layout: post
 categories: phaser
 id: 303
-updated: 2018-10-11 20:55:04
+updated: 2018-10-11 21:03:20
-version: 1.3
+version: 1.4
 ---

 For todays post on [Phaser ce](https://photonstorm.github.io/phaser-ce/) topics I thought I would put together a quick post on [keyboard.createCursorKeys](https://photonstorm.github.io/phaser-ce/Phaser.Keyboard.html#createCursorKeys).
 This can be used to create an object containing a collection of four hot keys for up down left and right.
 As such this can be used as a way to quickly get going with directional movement of a display object with the keyboard in phaser.
-Each hot key object can be used to pull the current state of a key in an update loop, as well as attach events via Phaser.signal instances.
+Each hot key object can be used to pull the current state of a key in an update loop, as well as attach events via [Phaser.signal](/2018/10/04/phaser-signal/) instances.
 So in this post I will be writing about how to go about getting keyboard movement up and running real quick in a phaser ce project with this method.

 <!-- more -->